Quick answer

 Download the pricing and profit leak checklist for labor burden, markup, deposits, change orders, and collection friction.

 A good quote email does more than attach a number.
-It explains the scope, frames the next step, and makes the customer comfortable saying yes.
+It explains the scope, frames the next step, makes the customer comfortable saying yes, and gives the owner a clean follow-up path if the prospect goes quiet.

 Contractor Quote Email Templates: Send Estimates That Get Faster Decisions